-Welcome :slight_smile: I’m sharing a letter from Dr. Em, an incredible computer science education advocate that’s helped us a lot through the years.
-She wrote this for an early group of Vidcode Professional Development attendees, but I think it applies universally :sparkling_heart:
+Welcome I’m sharing a letter from Dr. Em, an incredible computer science education advocate that’s helped us a lot through the years.
+She wrote this for an early group of Vidcode Professional Development attendees, but I think it applies universally

 .